Constantin Cantacuzino (aviator): World War II

 In the autumn of 1943 Cantacuzino became ill and was interned in a hospital and was kept from the front so he could rest and recuperate.
 On 10 February 1944 he returned to active duty in the 7th Fighter Group, which was sent to the front with the Soviets in Moldova.
 On 15 April, there was a USAAF raid and Cantacuzino and his wingmen attacked the bomber formations and shot down six B-24 Liberators (the prince got one himself).
 He continued flying missions against the Soviet Air Force and scored several victories.

 In August 1944, Cantacuzino became the commander of the 9th Fighter Group, succeeding Captain Alexandru Șerbănescu, who was shot down in combat with US fighters on August 18.

 After 23 August 1944, when Romania quit the Axis, the Luftwaffe started bombing Bucharest from airfields close to the capital which were still in German hands.
 The remains of the 7th and 9th Fighter Groups were brought in to protect the capital.
 Cantacuzino shot down 3 Heinkel He 111s on this occasion.

-Cantacuzino was then given a special mission: to transport Lieutenant-Colonel James Gunn III, the highest ranking American prisoner-of-war in Romania, to the airbase at Foggia and return to Romania with 56 B-17s converted for transport duty to airlift 1,274 U.S. POWs.
-He returned flying a P-51 Mustang because his Bf 109 could not be refueled.
+Cantacuzino later flew on a special mission: to transport Lieutenant-Colonel James Gunn III, the highest ranking American prisoner-of-war in Romania, to the airbase at Foggia and return to Romania with B-17s converted for transport duty to airlift over 1,000 U.S. POWs in what was to be called Operation Reunion.
+He returned flying a P-51 Mustang because his Bf 109 was damaged by an American pilot.
 He needed only one flight to become familiar with the new aircraft and dazzled the Americans with his aerobatics.
+While in Italy, Cantacuzino was treated as a guest, and even meeting with the Supreme Allied Commander of the Mediterranean Theater of Operations.

 On 25 February 1945, piloting his Messerschmitt Bf 109G, he shot down one Focke-Wulf Fw 190 piloted by Hermann Heim.
 This occurred about 3 km from Zvolenská Slatina in Czechoslovakia.

 Cantacuzino was credited with 43 aerial victories (one shared) and 11 unconfirmed.
 According to the counting system used through much of the war, his kill total was 69, the highest in the Romanian Air Force.